beyzatumturk/ImageProcessing/USEME.md

 This USEME includes information on how to run the JAR file, a complete list of functions supported by our program, and example runs.

 ## How to Use the Program
+To run the jar file, the user should open up the terminal and open the jar file using java -jar NameOfJARFile.jar.
+The files included in /res are necessary to run the scripts for this jar.
+To run the jar interactively, the user should begin by typing "make" followed by two integers that represent the canvas of the layered image.
+If the uder decides to do this command, they will be unable to upload a script.
+If the user want to upload a script and have commands read from this script, they should type "read" followed by the file name.
+The two example script files are named script1.txt and script2.txt.
+To run the jar, these scripts and their supplementary material (one.jpeg, three.png, Sunset.ppm, shirt.ppm) must exist in the same folder.

 ## Script Commands
 ### Initial Commands (must be used in order to start the program)